-Smoking is not permitted in any part of the school's premises and grounds including the entrance area to the school (the school gates), on land adjacent to the school building (e.g. car parks, garden areas, walkways, playgrounds, playing fields etc.) or on the school road crossing patrol areas.
+Smoking or vaping is not permitted in any part of the school's premises and grounds including the entrance area to the school (the school gates), on land adjacent to the school building (e.g. car parks, garden areas, walkways, playgrounds, playing fields etc.) or on the school road crossing patrol areas.
 This policy will apply equally to future premises at the construction stage of any new building and refurbishment or relocation project.

-Staff and visitors who smoke will need to do so outside of the school premises.
-There are no designated smoking areas provided within the school buildings or grounds.
+Visitors who smoke or vape will need to do so outside of the school premises.
+There are no designated areas provided within the school buildings or grounds.